FluffNet/wireguard-install-arch/README.md

 - Fluff Linux or Arch Linux
 - root privileges
 - systemd
-- (optional) NetworkManager — fully supported
+- NetworkManager (likely optional however this was tested with NM in mind)

 ---